OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: DISCUSSION

-\textbf{Enhancing visual intelligence:} As discussed in Section \ref{sec:study_answer}, questions related to social interactions remain challenging due to the current lack of advanced features like facial recognition for person identification.
+\textit{\textbf{Enhancing visual intelligence.}} Queries related to social interactions remain challenging due to the current lack of advanced features like facial recognition for person identification.
 Future iterations of \codename could integrate such capabilities (with appropriate user consent), enabling the system to track individuals across various memories.
 This enhancement would support new use cases, such as monitoring social patterns or tracking progress over time, significantly improving the system's capacity for memory augmentation and retrieval.
 Additionally, we propose exploring the design and implementation of a comprehensive taxonomy of personal knowledge domains.
-This would allow users to selectively activate or deactivate specific domains, such as enabling ``Social Interactions and Relationships'' to infer personal connections while disabling ``Personally Identifiable Information'' to prevent the system from processing sensitive data like IDs or SSN numbers in photos.
+This would allow users to selectively activate specific domains, such as enabling ``Social Interactions and Relationships'' to infer personal connections while disabling ``Personally Identifiable Information'' to prevent the system from processing sensitive data like IDs or SSNs in photos.
 This modular approach could enhance both user control and privacy.

-\textbf{Augmenting with future AR technologies:} A limitation of personal memory capture is the potential for missed moments when users either forget or are unable to document an experience.
+\textit{\textbf{Augmenting with future AR technologies.}} A limitation of personal memory capture is the potential for missed moments when users either forget or are unable to document an experience.
 As AR technology advances, \codename's memory augmentation and retrieval capabilities could be seamlessly integrated into AR systems, allowing for more passive and context-aware memory capture.
 AR devices could leverage real-time contextual triggers \cite{omniactions} to proactively surface relevant memories or information, offering proactive assistance in pervasive AR environments.
 This integration would enhance the user experience by making memory retrieval more intuitive and contextually relevant.
 However, such passive data capture raises even more significant privacy concerns, which will require future research into secure, privacy-preserving implementations to ensure the responsible use of AI in these settings.